realodix/awesome-flarum/README.md

 * [Flarum Management](https://discuss.flarum.org/d/5158) - Manage flarum installs.
 * [Flarum Userscript EasyOnTheEyes](https://github.com/moutonnoireu/flarum-userscript-eote) - Flarum is great but at night, your eyes might suffer from all this whitey colors.
 Here comes this userscript.
 * [Migration] [FluxBB to Flarum](https://github.com/mondediefr/fluxbb_to_flarum) - FluxBB to Flarum importer
-* [Migration] [MyBB to Flarum](https://github.com/MichaelBelgium/mybb_to_flarum) - A php migration script to convert a mybb forum to a fresh flarum install
+* [Migration] [MyBB to Flarum](https://github.com/MichaelBelgium/mybb_to_flarum) - A php migration script to convert a MyBB forum to a fresh Flarum install
-* [Migration] [NodeBB to Flarum](https://github.com/DeltaEvo/nodebb-plugin-import-flarum) - A Flarum to NodeBB exporter based on nodebb-plugin-import-ubb by Aziz Khoury
+* [Migration] [NodeBB to Flarum](https://github.com/DeltaEvo/nodebb-plugin-import-flarum) - A Flarum to NodeBB exporter
 * [Migration] [phpBB to Flarum](https://github.com/robrotheram/phpbb_to_flarum)
 * [Migration] [SMF2 to Flarum](https://github.com/ItalianSpaceAstronauticsAssociation/smf2_to_flarum) - SMF2 to Flarum DB importer

 #### Mobile App
 * [Flario](https://github.com/michaldev/flarumapp) - Android client for Flarum
-* [Flarum Community](https://github.com/SurfEdge/flarum-mobile-android) - A WebView based Android application which will embed your flarum forum inside an application.
+* [Flarum Community](https://github.com/SurfEdge/flarum-mobile-android) - A WebView based Android application which will embed your Flarum forum inside an application.
-* [Flarum Mobile iOS](https://github.com/SurfEdge/flarum-mobile-ios) - A WebView based iOS mobile application which will embed your flarum forum inside an application.
+* [Flarum Mobile iOS](https://github.com/SurfEdge/flarum-mobile-ios) - A WebView based iOS mobile application which will embed your Flarum forum inside an application.

 #### Tutorials